appium/appium-ios-simulator/README.md

 Static (class) method to get the particular device name string for Instruments to identify the device.
 Use exported `getDeviceString` method instead of this.

+`setScaleFactor (newScaleFactor)`

+Invoke this method to set non-default scale factor before to start the Simulator.
+Supported values are: 1.0, 0.75, 0.5, 0.33 and 0.25.
+An error will be thrown if any non-valid value is passed.

 ### Xcode and iOS versions